Donald Trump sexual misconduct allegations: Samantha Holvey (2006)

 On October 14, 2016, Samantha Carol Holvey, Miss North Carolina USA 2006, related that "Trump's conduct was 'creepy' around the women participating but he never made an advance toward her."
 She also said that before pageant events, Trump had "moved into areas where she and other contestants were getting ready", and that she had "never been around men that were like that".

 More than a year after Trump was elected president, and after many high-profile men, such as Harvey Weinstein, had lost their jobs because of sexual harassment allegations, Holvey wrote: "You can't work in Hollywood if you're a sexual predator, but you can become the commander-in-chief?"
 She then related how Trump made her feel very uncomfortable at the 2006 Miss USA pageant: "He eyed me like a piece of meat.
 I was shocked and disgusted.
 I have never felt so objectified.
 I left the meet-and-greet hoping that this would be my one and only encounter with him."
 She also described how he had come backstage unannounced, with Melania Trump: "I was shocked—again—by this violation of our personal space.
 What was he doing, coming backstage when we were still getting dressed?"

+Relationship with Jeffrey Epstein

+For around 15 years, Trump maintained a friendship with Jeffrey Epstein, and those who knew them at the time said they would frequently hit on and compete for young women.
+Trump and Epstein met sometime around 1990 when Epstein bought a mansion two miles north of Mar-a-Lago which Trump had purchased five years earlier in 1985.
+In 1992, NBC News cameras saw the two partying with a group of Buffalo Bills cheerleaders.
+Trump invited NBC News to film a party he threw for himself and Epstein at Mar-a-Lago, where they joined various NFL cheerleaders.
+NBC News revealed footage of the party in July 2019, showing Trump, Epstein and the cheerleaders.
+At one point during the video, Trump grabbed a woman around her waist, pulled her against his body, and patted her buttocks.
+At another point, Trump appears to tell Epstein: "Look at her, back there ...
+She's hot."
+Also during the footage, Trump was seen dancing with a crowd of young women and whispering in Epstein's ear.